OleHolmNielsen/Niflheim_system/docs/OmniPath_switches.rst

 This was observed on OPA switches running firmware 10.8.4.0.5 (current as of March 2022).

-This will occur on all systems with **OpenSSH version 7.6** and later, for example, in RHEL 8, CentOS 8, and clones, but not on older RHEL 7 systems.
+This will occur on all systems with **OpenSSH version 7.6** and later, for example, in RHEL 8 and clones, but not on older RHEL 7 systems.
 See the `OpenSSH 7.6 release notes <https://www.openssh.com/txt/release-7.6>`_::

   ssh(1): do not offer CBC ciphers by default.